clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

 [https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core#feedback](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core#feedback)

-which were super helpful and got me up and running with the client library configured and a telemetry endpoint set up in azure by simply picking Add Application Insights from the project menu in VS:
+Having found that article, was pretty quick to get up and running with the .NET client library and a telemetry endpoint set up in Azure by simply picking Add Application Insights from the project menu in VS:

 ![adding](/static/img/2020-5-6-case-of-failing-post/addtelemetry.png)

+resulting in a configured environment:

 ![telemtry](/static/img/2020-5-6-case-of-failing-post/configured.png)

-Let's check this is running by deliberately throwing an exception in our view controller:
+By default the telemetry system is set up to collect bad requests and unhandled exceptions.
+Let's quickly check this by deliberately throwing an exception in our view controller:

 ```cs
  [HttpGet("foo")]